Fats and oils are neutral compounds made up of:

 Omega 6 fatty acids…

-- … can form both anti-inflammatory (linoleic and linolenic acid), as well as pro-inflammatory (arachidonic acid / see above) and even carcinogenic eicosanoids, whereas Omega 3 only forms the “good”, anti-inflammatory eicosanoids (+/-)
+- … can contain both anti-inflammatory (linoleic and linolenic acid) and pro-inflammatory (arachidonic acid/s.o.) and even form carcinogenic eicosanoids, whereas Omega 3 only forms the "good", anti-inflammatory eicosanoids (+/-)

-- ATTENTION: If large amounts of “good” Omega 6 fatty acids (linoleic/linolenic acid) are consumed, they can lead to increased formation of arachidonic acid, which promotes inflammation!
-Therefore, the ratio of Omega 6 to Omega 3 is important.
-In addition, the body needs the enzymes delta-6 and delta-5 desaturase to convert plant-based ALA into EPA/DHA.These two enzymes are also needed to convert the omega 6 fatty acid linoleic acid into other omega 6 fatty acids.
-By reducing the amount of omega 6 fatty acids in the diet, the body has more enzymes available to convert ALA into EPA/DHA.
+- WARNING: When large amounts of "good" omega-6 fatty acids (linoleic/linolenic acid) are present, increased amounts of pro-inflammatory arachidonic acid can be produced!
+Therefore, the ratio of omega-6 to omega-3 is important.
+In addition, the body needs the enzymes Delta-6 and Delta-5 desaturase to convert plant-based ALA into EPA/DHA.These two enzymes are also needed to convert the omega-6 fatty acid linoleic acid into other omega-6 fatty acids.
+Therefore, by reducing the proportion of omega-6 fatty acids in the diet, the body has more enzymes available to convert ALA into EPA/DHA.

 - In the Stone Age, the ratio of Omega 6 to Omega 3 was at 4:1.
-Due to livestock farming, fattening and agriculture, the ratio has continued to deteriorate to the detriment of omega 3 fatty acids and is now at ~20:1 in western societies (the DGE recommends a ratio of 5:1)!
+Due to livestock farming, fattening, and agriculture, the ratio has worsened to the detriment of omega-3 fatty acids and is now around 20:1 in Western societies (the German Nutrition Society (DGE) recommends a ratio of 5:1)!

-- … promote hemoglobin formation (hemoglobin is responsible for the transport of oxygen and CO2 in the blood) (+)
+- … promote hemoglobin production (hemoglobin is responsible for transporting oxygen and CO2 in the blood) (+)

 - … have an important function during the division of the cell nucleus (mitosis) by ensuring the stability of the chromosomes in the cell nucleus (+)